eeariass/eeariass.github.io/_posts/2022-04-03-isis-graph.md

 }
 ```

-As seen, this gives us a result where the node name as well as its corresponding router ID is used to graph the topology.
-You can use a graphing online page such as https://edotor.net/ in order to graph it.
-For this particular topology, the result is seen below:
+As seen, this gives us the result as a graph with the name of the node and the router ID.

 <img src="/assets/images/Graph.png" alt="">